thoughtworksarts/thoughtworksarts.github.io/app/_projects/riot.markdown

 Karen's previous work with [Dr. Hongying Meng](https://www.brunel.ac.uk/people/hongying-meng) of Brunel University, London, was refined and developed as part of the piece.
 This includes his research and implementation of new facial expression analysis techniques.

 {% include image file='riot-2.jpg'
-   caption='*RIOT* exhibited at SPRING/BREAK as part of a Thoughtworks Arts exhibition during Armory Week' %}
+   alt='A "police officer" keeping guard as visitors try out the RIOT experience' caption='*RIOT* exhibited at SPRING/BREAK as part of a Thoughtworks Arts exhibition during Armory Week' %}

 During her residency, Karen hosted regular 'Open Studios' events at Thoughtworks New York.
 Stakeholders from across industry, academia and the arts were invited to discuss the implications of AI technology, using the residency and artwork as a focal point for critical discussion.